How Much Does It Cost To Wrap a Car?

 How To Clean Bird Droppings and Other Difficult Stains

 To remove difficult stains and bird droppings, start by soaking them in warm water for a couple of minutes.
 After that, use a microfiber cloth to clean the affected area thoroughly.
+However, if your car happens to get infested with ants, you can read here how to get ants out of your car.

 Finally, you can use a combination of denatured alcohol and citrus base cleaner for stubborn contaminants.